Relational Somatic Therapy. Reconnect with the wisdom of your body.

 UNDERSTANDING TRAUMA

-Working with trauma isn’t about forcing a breakthrough; it’s a slow, gentle process, like coaxing a skittish animal out of hiding.
+Working with trauma is a slow, gentle process, like coaxing a skittish animal out of hiding.
 By creating safety, one layer at a time, and allowing the body to exhale all it’s been holding, healing unfolds.
 It’s deliberate, careful work, giving each part of you permission to feel again.

 People come to me for help with…